 According to a news release from Alderman Harry Osterman’s 48th Ward Office, Mayor Rahm Emanuel has announced a new strategic partnership between Senn High School and Loyola University Chicago.
 This strategic partnership will take effect fall 2012 and will strengthen Senn’s academic offerings while building on its existing leadership and assets by providing academic support, teacher training, and improved educational opportunities for students.

 Under the guidance of President Father Garanzini, Loyola University Chicago’s School of Education will collaborate on Senn’s academic programs including an expanded wall-to-wall IB program, the first in the City, which will provide a robust academic curriculum throughout the school.
 Over the past two years, Senn High School has seen major improvements under the leadership of Principal Susan Lofton.
 Test scores – including ACT – have improved; the newly instated Fine Arts program has been extremely successful with the students taking 34 medals at this year’s All City Visual Arts Competition; and the IB has continued to garner more student participation and success, growing from 110 applicants in 2007 to 1,732 in 2012.
 The expanded IB program will complement Senn’s existing programs and will be beneficial to all students throughout our community.

-Buzz Hound Media encourages civil dialogue; you must register to participate.
-We monitor comments for adherence to our COMMENT POLICY and reserve the right to delete posts or ban users from the site for any instance of inappropriate language, bullying speech, character defamation, spam, etc. By commenting, you agree to these LEGAL TERMS.
+We invite you to comment as Edgeville Buzz's GUEST.
+We review all submissions before they go live on our online property to encourage civil dialogue.
+Posts must adhere to our COMMENT POLICY and we reserve the right to delete posts/ban users for instances of inappropriate language, bullying speech, character defamation, spam, etc. By posting, you agree to our LEGAL TERMS.